Home/Progressive Dentistry/Dental Implants

 In cases where a patient is missing all or most of the teeth on one or both dental arches, an implant-supported denture can provide a secure, functional, and aesthetically pleasing restorative option.
 Whereas traditional removable dentures are often associated with messy adhesives, slippage along the gumline, and dietary restrictions, implant dentures are held securely in place using dental implants, enhancing comfort, function, and convenience.

-Your dentist will use advanced imaging technology to plan out the precise placement of the necessary number of implants—typically between four and six per arch.
+An oral surgeon or periodontist will use advanced imaging technology to plan out the precise placement of the necessary number of implants—typically between four and six per arch.
 This information will then be used during the implant placement procedure for optimal efficiency and precision.
 Once your implants have successfully integrated with your jawbone, a custom denture prosthesis will be securely attached to the posts.
 The end result is typically a secure, comfortable, and aesthetically pleasing full-arch restoration that can protect your long-term oral health and help uphold the integrity of your jaw and facial structures.

-What are the Benefits of Dental Implants?
+What Are the Benefits of Dental Implants?

 Dental implants can offer an array of benefits for your oral health and the appearance of your smile.
 Perhaps the most convenient aspect of dental implantation is that each implant is affixed to your jawbone and designed to function as a natural part of your mouth.
 As a result, they require similar maintenance to what is recommended for your natural teeth.
 In general, dental implants can provide the following:

-Who is a Candidate for Dental Implants?
+Who Is a Candidate for Dental Implants?

 In order for the implantation process to be successful, ideal candidates for the procedure should have enough jawbone density to support the implant.
 Because the amount of bone loss experienced usually increases the longer a tooth has been missing, individuals who lack the necessary bone structure for dental implants may be a better candidate for an alternative restorative treatment, such as dental bridges.